APEX-Race-Tech/Main_website/eula_terms copy/RACE_Insight_Privacy_Policy_Final.md

 ### 7.4 Right to Withdraw Consent

-If we rely on your consent for analytics or feature tracking:
+If we rely on your consent for analytics, feature tracking, or session recording:

 - You can withdraw consent at any time
 - Disable analytics in Settings > Analytics & Privacy > Disable Analytics & Telemetry
+- Disable session recording in Settings > Analytics & Privacy > Disable Session Recording
-- This will stop all PostHog event tracking (except Firebase authentication, which is essential for sign-in)
+- This will stop all PostHog event tracking and session recording (except Firebase authentication, which is essential for sign-in)
 - Stop sending feedback emails or bug reports

-Important: Disabling analytics stops new data collection but does not retroactively delete previously collected data.
+Important: Disabling analytics or session recording stops new data collection but does not retroactively delete previously collected data.
+Session recordings are automatically deleted after 14 days.

 ---